 Dewey Lake Trail is a 6.1 mile moderately trafficked out and back trail located near Enumclaw, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from July until October.
+The trail is primarily used for hiking and walking and is best used from July until October.

 Quite icy in late October!
 It's a narrow trail so it's a bit scary without good boots.
 Wound up on this trail although we meant to take Naches Loop.
 Still good fun, but had to turn around and hike the highway back because of the condition and daylight fading fast.